 - Think directionally.
 If your amp is pointing toward your neighbors, they’re more likely to hear it.
 Be conscious of where your neighbors are located.
 If you have roommates, try facing your amp away from their bedrooms.

 - This tip is especially helpful for bass players who live with tile or ceramic floors.
-Your amp sends sonic rumbles to the floor, which can transfer to your neighbors below.
+Your amp sends sonic vibrations to the floor, which can transfer to your neighbors below.
 Low frequencies are particularly adept at this.
-Lifting your amp off the ground via a pad, amp stand, or even some thick books will reduce those pesky roaming rumbles.
+Lifting your amp off the ground via a pad, amp stand, or even some thick books will help reduce those pesky roaming rumbles.

 - Ask a friend to stand outside your apartment or dorm and listen.
 Play through your amp, slowly turning up the volume until they let you know they can hear you and note where your volume is set.
 Turn it down a bit from that, see if it’s quiet enough, and set that as your max.